herwineric/Portfolio/Project/R/Text converter/README.txt

 --- Updates for package TTC ---

+- 10/06/2018 - Version 1.1.0
+Made the package more lighter in terms of removing one function and some processes could be changed.
+The name of fix_the_string() was changed to TTC().
+For unix users the TTC function will parallelize by default.
+This is not an option for Windows at the moment due to some few bugs.

 - 11/04/2018 - Version 1.0.1
 The completion of the package for it's initially intended usage.
 What has happened:
 -- Fixed a small dataset so that the demonstration of the package will be easier.